Alaska: Breeding Birds and Mammals in the Tundra

 Day 2: Anchorage to Seward

 After breakfast, we will head south for the 130 mile (205 km) drive to the small town of Seward, situated at the head of Resurrection Bay on the Kenai Peninsula.
-The exact sites we stop at along the way vary from year to year based on local information, and we often include a visit to sites in or near Anchorage too.
-Along the way, mammals may feature like ivory-colored Dall’s Sheep at the intriguingly-named Beluga Point, and Hoary Marmot at the Lilly-laden Turnagain Pass, the latter of which may have recently emerged from hibernation.
+The exact sites we stop at along the way vary from year to year based on local information, and we often include a visit to sites in or near Anchorage too, especially if we know of a reliable site for Spruce Grouse.
+Along the way, mammals may feature like ivory-colored Dall’s Sheep at the intriguingly-named Beluga Point, and Hoary Marmot at the lilly-laden Turnagain Pass, the latter of which may have recently emerged from hibernation.
 Once in Seward, we will drop into some local yard feeders, which can host Red Crossbill in some years, as well as Red-breasted Nuthatch, Pine Grosbeak, Pine Siskin, ‘Sooty’ Fox Sparrow, and the continent’s northernmost breeding hummingbird, the Rufous Hummingbird.
 Two nights will be spent in the scenic town of Seward, where the harbor is dramatically backed by a chain of snow-dusted peaks, part of the Kenai Mountain Chain.

 Day 3: Kenaij Fjords Cruise

 Much of the day will be spent on a large boat traveling through Resurrection Bay, and taking in three different glaciers, including the furthest of these from Seward, the magical Northwestern Glacier, the stronghold for the rare and local Kittlitz’s Murrelet.
-This cruise is likely to provide one of the standout days of the tour early on, for it has everything; dramatic glaciers, large animals like Humpback Whales, Steller’s Sea-Lions and Sea Otters, and a fascinating set of pelagic and seabirds, like Harlequin Ducks, Surf Scoters, Black Oystercatcher, Marbled and Ancient Murrelets (the latter a scarcity), Pigeon Guillemot, Thick-billed and Common Murres, and Rhinoceros Auklet.
+This cruise is likely to provide one of the standout days of the tour early on, for it has everything; dramatic glaciers, large animals like Humpback Whales, Steller’s Sea-Lions and Sea Otters, and a fascinating set of seabirds like Horned and Tufted Puffins, Marbled and Ancient Murrelets, Pigeon Guillemot, Thick-billed and Common Murres, and Rhinoceros Auklet.
 A second night will be spent in Seward.

 Day 4: Seward to Anchorage

-We'll begin the morning in the boreal forests within Chugach National Forest and Lowell Point, searching for specialties, like Boreal and Chestnut-backed Chickadees, Gray and Steller’s Jays, Brown Creeper, Pacific Wren, Townsend’s Warbler, Varied Thrush, and (if we are lucky), maybe a White-winged Crossbill (erratic), an American Three-toed Woodpecker, or a Spruce Grouse.
-On the return journey to Anchorage we will make several stops too, at Potter Marsh just off the highway for breeding Arctic Terns, Mew Gulls, burnt-red Short-billed Dowitchers, singing Lincoln’s Sparrows, and perhaps the odd Moose.
-Also, we may find time to stop in at Westchester Lagoon, where Red-necked Grebes are usually photogenic as well as abundant, and also sometimes hosts Hudsonian Godwit.
+We'll begin the morning in the boreal forests between Seward and Anchorage, searching for specialties like Boreal and Chestnut-backed Chickadees, Gray and Steller’s Jays, Brown Creeper, Pacific Wren, Townsend’s Warbler, Varied Thrush, and (if we are lucky), maybe a White-winged Crossbill.
+Once back in Anchorage we will make several stops too, at Potter Marsh just off the highway for nesting Arctic Terns, Short-billed Gulls, burnt-red Short-billed Dowitchers, singing Lincoln’s Sparrows, and perhaps the odd Moose.
+Also, we may find time to stop in at Westchester Lagoon, where Red-necked Grebes are usually abundant, and also sometimes hosts Hudsonian Godwit.
 We will spend another night in our Anchorage hotel.

 Day 5: Anchorage to Nome

 In the morning we will fly out of Anchorage, journeying northwest to Nome on the Seward Peninsula of western Alaska.
 Just three roads fan out from Nome (to Teller to the northwest, to the Kougarok River to the north, and to Council to the northeast); each around 70 miles long, which will be where our birding will be focused.
 We will arrive in time for our first exploration of the area, with plentiful daylight in the Land of the Midnight Sun after all!
-Four nights will be spent in Nome, searching for breeding or rare shorebirds, terns, and loons; watching sky-dancing jaegers, tracking down breeding Asian-influenced songbirds, and watching for nesting raptors.
+Four nights will be spent in Nome.

 Days 6-8: Nome